 The Gabelli School of Business leverages the extensive regional and national network of our expert faculty and successful alumni to connect students with hands-on internships that prepare them for outstanding careers in the business world.
 These are just a few examples:

 Are you interested in business, but not sure whether to focus on management, accounting, economics or any one of our many academic disciplines offered at the Gabelli School?
-Visit Undeclared at GSB for resources on how you can explore your options before making a decision.
+Visit Undeclared Business for resources on how you can explore your options before making a decision.